The Dark Side of Home Warranty Companies

 Now to answer the question of whether a home warranty really is necessary or not, you need to gauge how much you must be spending on maintenance and repair on your own.
 While the repair of one appliance itself can pinch your pocket, maintenance of all your home appliances will be even more expensive.
 To get a ballpark picture of how much you could be spending on home maintenance for a given year, check out this home maintenance calculator.
 It calculates how much you would be spending on maintenance and repair based on the appliances you own as well as your income.

 After using the home maintenance calculator mentioned above, you must have a brief idea on how expensive it is to maintain and replacement of your home appliances.
 While the amount you would be spending on maintenance and repair seem extremely high, a home warranty can reduce your expenses to a quarter of the amount.
+You must compare home warranty plans before choosing the perfect company for you.

 The way a home warranty works is, you the homeowner will pay a relatively small amount of money (compared to expenses you make on your own for repairs/maintenance etc).
 The home warranty will then confirm its services to you for a given year upon receival of payment.
 Once that is done, your home appliances will be covered by the home warranty company for the next 12 months.